 Healing: Chöd is a practice that can harmonize an environment, alleviate internal and external disturbances, and promote healing on all levels.
 The 100 Handprint practice is an extended form of the Chöd that is more focused for healing.

 Bereavement: Phowa practice helps the deceased to make the transition into the next stage of being and is often performed as a memorial service for those who have passed on.
+It uplifts the spirit of the deceased as well as the people close to them.
+Phowa is ceremony that people of any religious denomination can appreciate and benefit from.

 Prosperity: The practice of White Mahakala promotes abundance and prosperity on all levels.
 It is helpful for those moving to new homes, starting new business endeavors or opening new locations, or anyone struggling with financial issues.

 Long Life: The Long Life practice calls in the energy of the elements and directions, and is a support for vitality and longevity.
+It's a wonderful practice to do for someone on a significant birthday.

 Contact us to learn more or to arrange for any of these services to be performed on your behalf or for a loved one.